adbarc92/Disruption/docs/04_Characters/Playable_Characters/Glimpses/No_Way_Out_v0.md

 She moved to the door where a cloakrack stood, and donned her black overcloak, pulling the hood over her head.
 The cloak settled around her, the wireframe inside causing it to flare out slightly, making her look bigger and concealing her curves.
 With a final glance back--Lucius had paused from tidying up his surgical space to watch her as she went--she moved to the sturdy wooden door, grasped the knocker, and pulled it open.

 - Sophia speaks with her handler.
-SCENE: A dusty back alley, ramshackle, poor district.
+SCENE SCRAWL: A dusty back alley, ramshackle, poor district.
 Ruined, vaguely western town.
 The moon shines overhead, torches are placed erratically.
 Houses are composed of mismatched boards.
 A man sits on a crate, bent over and toying with something, tucked into a corner with a torch directly overhead.

 The stars shone bright overhead as Sophia stepped out of the lab.
 Slightly ahead, Legault sat, whittling away at a wood figurine.
 Using a knife for something so crude would draw attention in the daylight; at night, he worked with loving finesse by flickering torch and the shining Luna.
 "You're looking hale," he said without glancing up.
 The knife never stopped whisking across the wood.